O-Robotics/amr_sweeper_description/README.md

-# AMR-Sweeper_description
+# amr-sweeper_description

 This repository provides the full URDF (Unified Robot Description Format) files for the AMR-Sweeper robot, designed for autonomous cleaning operations.
 It includes 3D models, configuration files, and launch scripts to facilitate simulation and integration within a ROS 2 environment.
+The foxglove branch of the repository removes capitalization of letters in file names in an attempt to check if that was causing all members in the foxglove organization from viewing the URDF.
+￼
+LAYOUT
+Default
+￼
+￼
+￼
+GMT+2
+￼
+￼
+Panel
+￼
+Topics
+￼
+Problems